Bios-Marcel/shout/ideas.md

 The main goal of the architechture should be to allow hosting geographically close to the areas in which the service is used, but still allowing things such as users and chats to be shared between instances.
 Therefore, a microservice architechture will be handy.
 Services will be split into rough categories, such as users, chat and content.
 While users will be critical to overall fumctionallity, chat will work without content and vice-versa.
-Additionally, this allows us to share karma and other user statistics between instance, while still allowing partial outages.
+Additionally, this allows us to share Social Credit and other user statistics between instance, while still allowing partial outages.
 While there shouldn't be instances per city, it is thinkable to have one instance per county (there are 16 in germany).
 These instances should optimally be spread across different datacenters and be geographically close to their area of use.